 - Mass Planting

 - Hedges/Screening

-- Rock/Alpine Gardens

 - General Garden Use

 Planting & Growing

-Whipcord Arborvitae will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
+Rheingold Arborvitae will grow to be about 5 feet tall at maturity, with a spread of 4 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
-It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.
+It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.